• Skip to primary navigation

 Can I make pajeon in advance?

-Pajeon is is best enjoyed fresh or same day for that crispy texture, but you can make it up to 4 days in advance and store it in an airtight container in the fridge once cooled.
+Pajeon is best enjoyed fresh or same day, but you can make it up to 4 days in advance and store in an airtight container in the fridge once cooled.
 To enjoy, reheat on the stovetop or air fryer at 350 F until hot throughout.

 Can I air fry pajeon?

-I don't recommend air frying pajeon as the runny batter will slip through the air fryer basket.
+I don't recommend air frying the pancake batter because the runny batter will slip through the air fryer basket, causing a mess.

 📖 Recipe